Days & Hours of Operation

 Ride the Balboa Peninsula Trolley

 The Balboa Peninsula Trolley is a free service to get you easily moving around the Peninsula without having to pay for parking or worry about finding a place to park.
 The trolley operates each Saturday and Sunday during the summer beginning on May 26, 2018.
-The trolley will be in service for the Fourth of July holiday on Wednesday, July 4.
+The trolley will be in service for the Labor Day holiday on Monday, September 3.
 Regular hours of operation are from 9:30 a.m. until 9:30 p.m.